 2. Accept that parenting is hard.

 “Every stage has its challenges.”
 Have you heard this bit of wisdom?
 As a toddler, my daughter loved helping me unload the dishwasher so much that one day, she dropped a plate and broke her big toe.
-I felt like we were in the ER every other month at that age.
-Fast-forward a decade, and now she hates unloading the dishwasher, but she hasn’t ridden in an ambulance in years.
-Kids change and our parenting has to change with them to meet their needs and teach what needs to be taught.
+I felt like we were in the ER every other month at that age for broken bones, allergic reactions, or stitches because my kids just had so much going on.
+Fast-forward a decade, and now she hates unloading the dishwasher, but when something’s bothering her (like a sore leg), she can clearly tell me what’s up.
+Kids change!
+And our parenting has to change with them.

 At some stages, it’s easier to teach certain values than others.
 Your child may not be selfless or self-motivated quite yet, but you can keep working with her.
 Some things take more time than others to click.